 Reigate & Banstead

-Evaluation by A Forshaw for ASE revealed a shallow gully and an infilled probable boundary ditch of post-medieval date.
+Evaluation by A Forshaw of ASE revealed an infilled boundary ditch of post-medieval date and a shallow gully.

 Evaluation by G Priestley-Bell of ASE identified walls and hardstandings relating to the late 18th century and early 19th century development of the site by the Philanthropic Society’s Farm School.
 A large, probably late 19th to early 20th century rubbish pit was recorded on the northern edge of the site.
 Made-ground and evidence of significant truncation relating to the 20th century redevelopment and landscaping of the site were widespread.

 Excavation by T Munnery of ASE of two of seven identified areas (SMS1 and WB6) highlighted as being of archaeological significance following evaluation (SyAC 94, 364).